Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Limitations

 \section{Limitations}

-In discussing trade-offs (Section \ref{res_discussion}), we observed that while our approach improves performance, especially with linguistically rich accents, it is crucial for complex domains like the \textbf{clinical} and \textbf{both} domains to establish a stopping criterion that balances adaptation rounds with the selection of new data points each round.
-This balance is vital for refining our methodology.
-Regarding computational complexity, our work faced limitations due to the availability of computational resources.
-With better resources, we would consider implementing Deep Ensembles \cite{deepensemble} as an alternative to our current Mc-Dropout method for estimating epistemic uncertainty.
+In discussing trade-offs (Section \ref{res_discussion}), we noted that while our approach enhances performance, particularly with linguistically rich accents, a stopping criterion is essential for complex domains like the \textbf{clinical} one to balance adaptation rounds with the pool size.
+With better resources, we would consider implementing Deep Ensembles (\cite{deepensemble}) as an alternative to our current MC-Dropout method for estimating epistemic uncertainty and leveraging other acquisition functions (such as BALD, BatchBALD) highlighted in this work.